tomtomwombat/fastbloom/README.md

 ### False Positive Performance

 `fastbloom` does not compromise accuracy.
-Below is a comparison false positive rate with other bloom filter crates:
+Below is a comparison of false positive rates with other bloom filter crates:
 > ![bloom-fp](https://github.com/tomtomwombat/fastbloom/assets/45644087/6d3bd507-604a-4ba6-90e0-15e024178bba)